filecoin-project/filecoin-docs/README.md

 ---
 ```

 It's also good to note that we use the YAML as our front-matter format.
 We could use [JSON or TOML](https://gohugo.io/content-management/front-matter#front-matter-formats) if we really wanted, but we found YAML the easiest to read.
-Plus, _yammal_ is fun to say.
+Plus, _YAML_ is fun to say.

 This list has been created in order of commonality; variables you will come across most often are closer to the top of this list.